Image by Taiftin Shutterstock

 Auschwitz-Birkenau is synonymous with genocide and the Holocaust.
-More than a million Jews, and many Poles and Roma, were murdered here by the German occupiers during WWII.
-Both sections of the camp, base camp Auschwitz I and a much larger outlying camp at Birkenau (Auschwitz II), have been preserved and are open for visitors.
+More than a million Jews, and many Poles and Roma, were murdered here by German occupiers during WWII.
+Both sections of the camp – Auschwitz I and the much larger outlying Birkenau (Auschwitz II) – have been preserved and are open to visitors.
 It's essential to visit both to appreciate the extent and horror of the place.

-From April to October it’s compulsory to join a tour if you arrive between 10am and 3pm; book well ahead either via www.visit.auschwitz.org, or by phoning.
+From April to October it’s compulsory to join a tour if you arrive between 10am and 3pm.

 The Auschwitz extermination camp was established in April 1940 by the German occupiers in prewar Polish army barracks on the outskirts of Oświęcim.
 Auschwitz was originally intended for Polish political prisoners, but the camp was then adapted for the wholesale extermination of the Jews of Europe in fulfilment of Nazi ideology.
 For this purpose, the much larger camp at Birkenau (Brzezinka) was built 2km west of the original site in 1941 and 1942, followed by another one in Monowitz (Monowice), several kilometres to the west.